graphcore/examples/applications/tensorflow/conformer/README.md

 # Conformer: Convolution-augmented Transformer for Speech Recognition

-Implementation of the convolutional module from the [Conformer](https://arxiv.org/abs/2005.08100) paper, but with some changes.

-1. Replace RNN decoder with [Transformer](https://arxiv.org/pdf/1706.03762v5.pdf) Decoder
+Implementation of the convolutional module from the [Conformer](https://arxiv.org/abs/2005.08100) paper, but with a little change: Replace RNN decoder with [Transformer](https://arxiv.org/pdf/1706.03762v5.pdf) Decoder
-2. Add [CTC loss](https://www.cs.toronto.edu/~graves/icml_2006.pdf) for multi task training

 ## File structure